arpitnarechania/d3-molecule/README.md

 | `detailedTooltips`            | If detailed info about the element to be shown on hover or not            | boolean  | `true`                     |

 # Advanced Usage and Features
-* Clicking the atom selects it
+* Clicking the atom selects it for deleting,fixing,etc (Check the example)
 * Clicking on 2 atoms, joins them by a bond
 * Clicking on a bond, toggles the bond type
 * Double clicking a bond, removes it